abiddiscombe-os/mbtiles-to-pmtiles-conversion-guide/README.md

-# zoomstack2pmtiles
+# Guide: OS Open Zoomstack to PMTiles
-Instructions on converting OS Open Zoomstack data into the static PMTiles file format.
+I'm working on this guide, please check back at a later date for updates!